Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Coefficient of predictive ability ( )

-see, e.g., Kruskal (1958).
-Returning to the example in Section \ref{sec:AUC}, where $(Y, X, X', X'')$ is jointly Gaussian with covariance matrix \eqref{eq:MVN}, Table \ref{tab:MVN} states, for each feature, the population values of Pearson's correlation coefficient $r$, Spearman's rank correlation coefficient $\rho_{\rm S}$ and CPA relative to the real-valued outcome $Y$, as derived from \eqref{eq:S2CPA} and \eqref{eq:P2S}.
-In Fig.~\ref{fig:ROCM} the CPA values for the features appear along with the UROC curves in the final static screen, subsequent to the ROC movie.
-The empirical values show the expected approximate agreement with the population quantities in the table.
+see, e.g., \citet{Kruskal1958}.
+Returning to the example in Section \ref{sec:AUC}, where $(Y, X, X', X'')$ is jointly Gaussian with covariance matrix \eqref{eq:MVN}, Table \ref{tab:MVN} states, for each feature, the population values of Pearson's correlation coefficient $r$, $\CPA$, and the C index relative to the real-valued outcome $Y$, as derived from \eqref{eq:S2CPA} and \eqref{eq:P2S} and the respective relationships for the C index and Kendall's rank correlation coefficient $\tauK$, namely